The Ring Bling, Part Three: The Escape

 “Maybe,” she said, and let out a loud burp, followed by a giggle.
 “Anyway, I probably have to get back.”
-She pulled her brand-new iPhone in its rhinestone case out of her Kate Spade purse and checked the time.
+She pulled a brand-new iPhone in a rhinestone case out of her Kate Spade purse and checked the time.
 “Oh shit!”

 That elicited another eye roll from me.
 “What now, a hair appointment?”

-That could have been one of the worst mistakes I’d made in my life, but as luck would have it we made it back to my hotel safe and sound, only having cut off four cars, a truck, and narrowly missing one bus.
+That could have been one of the worst mistakes I’d made in my life, but as luck would have it, we made it back to my hotel safe and sound, only having cut off four cars and a truck, and narrowly missing one bus.
 G-ma dropped me off at the entrance to the resort since it was on the way to her house.

 She’d just torn out of the circular drive when I realized that now I didn’t have a car.
-Technically I probably didn’t need one, but still.
+Technically I didn’t need one, but still.
 I liked to have options.
-But my rental was still at her house.
-Great, I thought, more money down the drain as I ordered an Uber to pick me up to go get my car.
+My rental was still at her beach house.
+Great, more money down the drain as I ordered an Uber to pick me up to go get my car.

 I had a twenty-minute wait so I hung out in the lobby, checking email on my phone.
 Brian hadn’t even texted me to ask me how I was doing.
 Lately I’d had a strange feeling that he was cheating on me, but I had no proof.
 It was probably just all the stress from me losing my job, and the fact that we were in the middle of buying a new house.
 I hadn’t wanted to buy it.
-It was beautiful, but pretty far out of my comfort range as far as the cost was concerned.
-Plus it was kind of McMansiony, a little over the top.
+It was beautiful, but too far out of my comfort range as far as the cost was concerned.
+Plus, it was kind of McMansiony—a little over the top.
 I was a firm believer in living at or below one’s means; Brian liked to live large.
-We were one of those couples that fought about money… among other things.
+We were one of those couples who fought about money … among other things.

 So yes, it was probably just stress.

 I sighed and looked up from my phone, since the app said my driver was almost to my location.
-I caught a fleeting glimpse of a man behind the wheel of a nondescript American car, parked in the lot across from the resort entrance.
+I caught a fleeting glimpse of a man behind the wheel of an early ’90s Crown Victoria, parked in the lot across from the resort entrance.
 He looked a lot like the guy we’d seen in Moe’s Diner the day before.
 But he ducked down behind the wheel before I could get a good look at him.
 Huh.

-My Uber showed up and thankfully Amita was a much better driver than G-ma.
-As she slowed down to approach G-ma’s beach house, I noticed a group of ladies standing outside by the carport.
+My Uber showed up, and thankfully Amita was a much better driver than G-ma.
+As she slowed down to approach the beach house, I noticed a group of ladies standing outside by the carport.